Physics-informed neural networks for gravity currents reconstruction from limited data: Numerical results

 Our preliminary tests have shown that including BCs on the bottom wall $y=0$ negatively impacts on the overall accuracy and thus have been discarded from $\mathcal{L}_\text{bc}$.
 On the contrary, integrating BCs on the wall $z=0$ improves significantly the accuracy for the cases \emph{LAT}, \emph{PLIF-PIV} and \emph{LAT-PIV} but has no influence on the other studied cases.
-In order to keep the comparison fair among the different configurations, we consider in the following the expression of $\mathcal{L}_\text{bc}$ given by \eqref{eq:errorBC}.